 Up to six months before the end of your fixed rate period, start looking at the best mortgage deals available to see if you can save money.
 When your fixed rate ends, you'll go onto your lender's Standard Variable Rate or a tracker rate.
 These don't offer the same payment security as a fixed rate, and, depending on the interest rate climate, could mean that your payments make a sudden jump.

 On the flipside, it can sometimes be the case that the variable rate you go onto is lower than the fixed rate you've been paying.
 While this may come as a pleasant surprise, remember that if rates go up so will your repayments – you could end up paying a lot more than if you had remortgaged to another fixed rate.
 If you do decide to stay on a lower variable tracker or standard variable rate, consider keeping your monthly mortgage payment the same.
 This overpayment will reduce the term of your mortgage more quickly.

-Alternatively, you can get the wheels in motion for a remortgage several months before your fixed rate period comes to an end.
-Then you can simply wait till the fixed rate period finishes (to avoid any Early Repayment Charges) and complete your remortgage to a new fixed rate.
+Alternatively, you can set the wheels in motion for a remortgage several months before your fixed rate period comes to an end.
+Then you would simply wait until the fixed rate period finishes (to avoid any Early Repayment Charges) to transfer your remortgage to a new fixed rate.